Research Areas

 What is then preventing us from using water and sunlight to power our homes, cars and electronic devices?
 The answer is very simple.
 Dissociating water into H2 and O2 is a two-reaction process that requires a large amount of energy, specifically the formation of the latter.
 Thus, we need chemical substances (i.e. electrocatalysts) that reduce this energetic cost to make the overall process feasible.
 While at present there are some materials that can catalyse this reaction efficiently, they are made of very rare elements like platinum or iridium, which prevents their global commercialization.
 Hence, it is essential to find alternative catalysts based on Earth-abundant elements if we want this technology to compete with fossil fuels and meet the global energy demand.

-One of the main research aims of the CCEM Group is to use supercomputers to speed up the discovery of highly active, stable, and selective catalysts based on Earth-abundant elements to be integrated into commercial energy conversion devices to supply clean, reliable and inexpensive energy to the world.
+One of the main research aims of the CCEM Group is to use supercomputers and machine learning models to speed up the discovery of highly active, stable, and selective catalysts based on Earth-abundant elements to be integrated into commercial energy conversion devices to supply clean, reliable and inexpensive energy to the world.
 Some of the electrochemical reactions that we are most interested in include the hydrogen and oxygen evolution reactions, as well as the reduction of N2 and CO2 for the sustainable production of chemical fuels and feedstocks such as ammonia, methanol and formaldehyde.

 2D-Materials for Catalysis